kulgg/tweetfisher/README.md

 - [x] Validate that urls are of an actual status
 - [x] Queues should instantly use updated TPS values
 - [x] Fix Index state mess
-- [ ] Check if account is active or not
-- [ ] Enable One-Click Vercel Deploy

----

-Nice to have

-- [x] Add tooltips in settings
-- [ ] Allow lightmode